MELISSA BLOCK, HOST:

-EDWARD SNOWDEN: This setting fire is the future of the Internet.
+EDWARD SNOWDEN: They're setting fire to the future of the Internet.
 And the people who are in this room now, you guys are all the firefighters.
 And we need you to help us fix this.

 Although this was the first time Snowden has ever taken questions from the public, he didn't face very many tough ones.
-He wasn't asked if the approximately 1.7 million documents he allegedly took from the NSA's data center included military plans.
-However, his legal advisor, Ben Wizner, from the ACLU, did ask Snowden why he was so confident the data he took is still secure.
+He wasn't asked if the approximately 1.7 million documents he allegedly took from the NSA's data centers included military plans.
+However, his legal adviser - Ben Wizner, from the ACLU - did ask Snowden why he was so confident the data he took is still secure.

-And because Edward Snowden has asylum in Russia, the director of the U.S. Defense Intelligence Agency, Lieutenant General Michael Flynn, is not at all confident that military secrets Snowden may have taken are safe from Russian intelligence.
+And because Edward Snowden has asylum in Russia, the director of the U.S. Defense Intelligence Agency, Lt.
+Gen. Michael Flynn, is not at all confident that military secrets Snowden may have taken are safe from Russian intelligence.

-LIEUTENANT GENERAL MICHAEL FLYNN: I mean you have to that if they don't have access to it that they are going to try to get access to it.
+LT.
+GEN. MICHAEL FLYNN: I mean, you have to assume that if they don't have access, you have to assume that they are going to try to get access to it.
 So - and that would be very serious.

-HENN: General Flynn told NPR's MORNING EDITION last week that the information could include military war plans and technical information, including how the U.S. counters roadside bombs.
+HENN: Gen. Flynn told NPR's MORNING EDITION last week that the information could include military war plans and technical information, including how the U.S. counters roadside bombs.

-FLYNN: I think if I am concerned about anything, I am concerned about defense capabilities and does that knowledge then get into the hands of our adversaries, in this case, you know, of course, Russia.
+FLYNN: I think if I'm concerned about anything, I'm concerned about defense capabilities, and does that knowledge then get into the hands of our adversaries; in this case, you know, of course, Russia.